jcolag/BaseDice/README.md

  - [ ] In fact, the rules should be factored out into configuration.
 Hardcoding them is seriously ugly, though since many are logic connections, that may prove difficult.

+ - [ ] Trying to add music to the game via SoundCloud's API turned out to be non-trivial due to [CORS](https://en.wikipedia.org/wiki/Cross-Origin_Resource_Sharing) restrictions and [XSP](https://en.wikipedia.org/wiki/XSP_%28software%29)'s low-end architecture.
+Trying to install an up-to-date Mono on Apache turned out to be...non-trivial, as well.
+The most basic code is in-place if anybody wants to test and expand it, and I have a list of tracks that seem appropriate, but for now, this will have to wait.

+- [ ] Now that we have player files, the bonuses should perhaps be encrypted with "umpires"' private keys on a per-bonus basis.

+- [ ] The game might also consider awarding bonuses based on performance.

+- [ ] The game has become almost entirely baseball.
+A gambling mechanic that combines both the score and the craps side of the game might rebalance it.

 Credits
 -------